 - In severe cases, you might even see blood in the eye

-8. Lymphoma or Other Lymphatic Conditions
+8. Lymphoma and Lymphatic Conditions Affecting the Eye Socket

 Lymphomas can affect the tissues around the eye, leading to bulging eyes as the lymphatic tissue grows.
 These conditions might be serious and could require treatments like chemotherapy.